 Play by the Rules provides:

-Online Training in Child protection and Harassment and Discrimination which is recommended for all involved.
+Online training in Child Protection and Harassment and Discrimination is recommended for all involved in delivering services and activities to children.
 Coaches and Team Managers in particular should complete this and be required to present the certificate to the club for recording.